 Regulation: None.
 Minimum deposit: $250.
 Payout potential: Up to 90%.
 Tradable markets: Forex, commodities, equities, cryptocurrencies, and indices.
 Platform: Proprietary web and apps.
 Demo access: Yes.

-Assets: Access a cross-section of markets—stocks, FX, commodities, indices, and crypto—to construct diverse approaches.
+Assets: Access stocks, FX, commodities, indices, and crypto to build different approaches.

-Platform: A download-free browser interface plus iOS and Android apps add convenience and portability.
+Platform: A download-free browser interface plus iOS and Android apps add convenience.

-Accounts: Bronze, Silver, and Gold tiers include bonuses, demo access, and expedited withdrawals; Silver is a popular middle ground.
+Accounts: Bronze, Silver, and Gold tiers include bonuses, demo access, and expedited withdrawals; Silver is positioned as a common mid-tier.

-Regulation: Operated by Makerun Corp, registered in the Marshall Islands; there is no well-known regulatory supervision.
+Regulation: The article describes the operator as Makerun Corp, registered in the Marshall Islands, with no widely recognized regulatory supervision.

 Pros